wp-plugins/graceful-pull-quotes/readme.txt

 == Description ==

 This plugin allows you to make pull-quotes ( http://en.wikipedia.org/wiki/Pull-quote ) in your posts without duplicating any content.
 Text you select will be duplicated as a pull-quote.
 This is done entirely via JavaScript and is designed to seamlessly vanish if the plugin is disabled later.
 Using JavaScript instead of PHP also ensures that duplicate content doesn't show up in your feeds.
+It is named for the fact that it degrades gracefully in browsers that can't handle the JavaScript, as well as not leaving behind visible cruft (such as shortcodes) if the plugin is later deactivated.

 This plugin was previously known as "JavaScript Pull-Quotes"

-This plugin is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

 == Installation ==